Breaking Down Bayes' Theorem

 According to our model, the likelihood of a short-haired person being female is 0.3636 or 36.36%.

 I hope the explanations and break-downs in this post were easy to follow and insightful.
 If there are any details I left out or anything that remains unclear, please let me know in the comments below!
-If you’re interested in more concrete real-world applications, check back soon for my Naive Bayes Classification project that can predict the author a Tweet!
+If you’re interested in more concrete real-world applications, take a look at my Naive Bayes Classification project that can predict the author a Tweet!